The reality is that:

-Struggle is the first phase of the Flow Cycle.
+Struggle is the second phase of the Flow Cycle.
 You’re downloading the information your brain needs to be able to piece together what it means to try and tackle this task.
 You’re studying all of the individual parts you need so that you can gain a complete picture of what your body and mind need to do.

 For a business person this could mean research or focused problem solving.
 For an athlete it could be intense training.
 For an artist or musician it could be dedicated practice and focused study.

 Or maybe you’re learning something for the first time and you suck at it and can’t do it.
 That’s a GOOD thing.
 Keep pushing through the struggle and flow might be right around the corner.